Buying an Espresso or Cappuccino Machine

 This is one of those luxury items that every kitchen doesn't need but if you like cappuccinos and lattes, is great to have around.
 Years ago before I was married, I dated a young lady who loved to go out for espresso.

-I did an interview with Andreanne Hamel and Luc Cloutier who call themselves The Coffee Couple and learned a lot about preparing a great cup of espresso, the various types of machines available and what to look for when purchasing one.
+I did an interview with Andreanne Hamel and Luc Cloutier who call themselves The Coffee Couple.
+I learned a lot about preparing a great cup of espresso, the various types of machines available and what to look for when purchasing one.
 I must admit, I didn't realize there were so many options available when buying a quality machine.

 All About Making Espresso At Home

-Semi automatic: These models use a pump to brew.
-The pressure is built in a pressurize portafilter or in a pressurize basket, and manual tamping of the coffee grounds is required.
+Semi-automatic: These models use a pump to brew.
+The pressure is built in a pressurized portafilter or in a pressurized basket, and manual tamping of the coffee grounds is required.
 When the water reaches the right temperature, a light on the machine will tell you that it’s time to activate the pump.

-The pump sucks up the water from the heating chamber and forces it to pass through the group head, through the coffee basket and down in you cup.
-They call it semi automatic because you have to grind the beans, put them in the coffee basket, tamp them, activate the pump, stop the pump at the right time and dispose of the used coffee grounds.
+The pump sucks up the water from the heating chamber and forces it to pass through the group head, through the coffee basket, and down in your cup.
+They call it semi-automatic because you have to grind the beans, put them in the coffee basket, tamp them, activate the pump, stop the pump at the right time, and dispose of the used coffee grounds.
 You don’t have any presets, so the only thing that’s automated is the pump.

-Super Automatic: These use the same brewing system as the semi automatic ones but with the advantage that you just have to push a button to have your brew.
+Super Automatic: These use the same brewing system as the semi-automatic ones but with the advantage that you have to push a button to have your brew.
 These machines do all the work for you: